-Health care opportunities are never-ending, and the college looks forward to continuing to provide a state-of-the-art renovated space with clinical settings and equipment and software to provide a real-world environment for student success.
-The Smith renovation was completed in November of 2022 and is in full service.
+Health care opportunities are never-ending, and the college looks forward to providing a state-of-the-art renovated space with clinical settings and equipment and software to provide a real-world environment for student success.
+The Smith renovation is expected to be completed in November 2022.